 Save the image in the JPEG (pronounced jaypeg) format with .jpg file extension.
 The image file size actually undergoes some compression when saved in this format, which saves both Web space and loading time without any significant loss of quality that anyone will notice for what we are doing.

 At least one group's moderator has categorically stated that if images larger than 800 by 600 pixels are posted without good reason, and specific permission, they will be summarily trashed.
-So much for someone trying to impress the group with a 2 MB file that quickly fills the group's very limited space; being called a *#%! would be a good thing compared to what moderators really say about them.
+So much for someone trying to impress the group with a 2 MB file that quickly fills the group's very limited space.

 Now if you haven't bought that scanner book yet, you will need it for a zillion details and tips beyond my experiences covered here.
 Like how to use your scanner to take fine pictures of 3-dimensional objects.
 But no, not the red Chev truck.